 - Remember that while setting the board the light color square should always be on your right side corner.

 Now, the setup of the chess pieces is exactly the same as shown in the figure above.
 There are only 6 types of chess pieces and the names of all the chess pieces are rook, knight, bishop, queen, king, and pawn.
-However, on each side, there is a total of 16 chess pieces.

-The pawns occupy the second row of each side, rooks occupy the corner squares, after that the knight and then bishop.
+The pawns occupy the second row of each side, rooks occupy the corner squares, and after that the knight and then bishop.

 Out of the remaining two squares, king and queen are placed.
-The king has a cross

 Finally the remaining square on the first row, the king is placed.